Opinions of Peter Belmont

 I Read The Tea Leaves As Follows

 First, the USA and Israel still intend to maintain their stances as local bullies in Western Asia (a/k/a/Middle East).
-Israel continues to bully Lebanon, to conduct genocide (ignoring the so-called cease-fire) in Gaza, continues to build settlements and to conduct terror operations in the West Bank against the Palestinians living under oppressive military occupation as they have since June, 1967.
+Israel continues to bully Lebanon, continues to conduct genocide (ignoring the so-called cease-fire) in Gaza, continues to build settlements and to conduct terror operations in the West Bank against the Palestinians living under oppressive military occupation as they have since June, 1967.
+The USA continues its severe economic sanctions against Iran.

-Second, so far, Iran still dislikes the thought of massive destruction inside Iran in a large-scale hot war to the point that it has made only the small military resistance to USA and Israel that was seen in June, 2025.
+Second, so far, Iran still fears the possibility of massive destruction inside Iran in a large-scale hot war to the point that it has made only the small military resistance to USA and Israel that was seen in June, 2025, a small resistance but one large enough to get both the USA and Israel to back down.

-Third, Iran is really, really tired of the threat of military action against it by the USA or Israel—that is the threat of the resumption of the attacks of June, 2025— and has promised to make an all-out military response to any such continuation, whether it were initiated by the USA or by Israel or both, an all-out response against both USA military outposts in Western Asia and against Israel.
+Third, Iran is really, really tired of the threat of military action against it by the USA and/or Israel, that is, the threat of the resumption of the attacks of June, 2025, and has promised to make an all-out military response to any such continuation, whether it were initiated by the USA or by Israel or both, an all-out response against both USA military outposts in Western Asia and against Israel.

-This promise makes clear the Iranian view that, in Western Asia, Israel and the USA are a single military entity, single in policy, single in control, single in responsibility.
-This view is commonly entertained inside the USA as well: the influence of AIPAC and other big-money Zionists is broadly seen as determinative of USA policy in Western Asia.
-And it really does not matter whether Israel is the USA’s puppet or vice-versa: in effect they are one.
+This promise—to retaliate against both the USA and Israel in the event of an attack against Iran by either— makes clear the Iranian view that, in Western Asia, Israel and the USA are a single military entity, single in policy, single in control, single in responsibility.
+This view is, of course, commonly entertained inside the USA as well: the influence of AIPAC and other big-money Zionists is broadly seen as determinative of USA policy in Western Asia.
+And it really does not matter whether Israel is the USA’s puppet or vice-versa: in effect the two are one.
+“Joined at the hip” as people say.
+“No daylight between their policies or their interests”.

-Fourth, hinting at things to come, Iran has begun showing its military preparedness in various ways, such as by the drone (reportedly shot down) sent close to the warship Abraham Lincoln which demonstrates that Iran is not entirely quiescent as the USA’s armada lies close by and the hot war of June, 2025, continues (if mostly quietly) as a threat.
+Fourth, hinting at things to come, Iran has begun showing its military preparedness in various ways, such as by the drone (reportedly shot down) sent close to the warship Abraham Lincoln which demonstrates that Iran is not entirely quiescent as the USA’s armada lies close by and the hot war of June, 2025, continues (if mostly quietly) as threat and peparation.

 Iran plans naval “exercises” with Russia and China, another sign of military readiness.
 There has been talk of Iran’s closing the Strait of Hormuz as a weapon of war, which closure would send world oil prices through the ceiling.